 SoS Notebook was started as a Jupyter kernel for the SoS workflow engine but evolved to a multi-language notebook to provide users with a comprehensive environment for interactive data analysis using multiple languages.
 This post lists several of its key features and there are more interesting magics such as

-1. A %render magic to render output from any kernel as markdown, HTML, svg etc, which essentially allows inline string interpolation from any subkernel.
+magic to render output from any kernel as markdown, HTML, svg etc, which essentially allows inline string interpolation from any subkernel. - A

-2. A %clear magic to suppress output of cells to be executed, or clear output of selected or all cells after they are executed.
+magic to suppress output of cells to be executed, or clear output of selected or all cells after they are executed. - A

-3. A %toc magic to display dynamically updated table of contents in the side panel.
+magic to display dynamically updated table of contents in the side panel. - A

 More details of these magics and SoS Notebook in general can be found at the SoS website from which you can find documentation on SoS Notebook, SoS Magics, Supported Languages, and videos from the SoS Video Library.